Post

 A webcomic isn’t.
 The pages of Pepper & Carrot are hand-painted watercolor images.
 There is no native text to chunk.
 There is no caption layer.
 There is no markup.
 There is a page_001.jpg on disk and there is a reader who wants to ask the AI “why is Carrot angry?”

 This step is called ingestion, and the central question of this post is: who writes the description?
-The choice of who shapes everything downstream — the quality of chat answers, the cost of iterating on prompts, the operational reliability of the pipeline, even how easy it is to fix a description after the fact.
+The choice shapes everything downstream: the quality of chat answers, the cost of iterating on prompts, the operational reliability of the pipeline, even how easy it is to fix a description after the fact.

 The whole post is about answering that question in a slightly unusual way: have Claude Code itself do the looking.
-Same model as Anthropic’s hosted vision API, no metered per-call cost — the ingestion work is subsumed under the Claude Code subscription, JSON artifacts on disk you can hand-edit.
-The architecture from Post 3 makes this possible without any special-casing — the rest of the pipeline still talks to a VisionClient Protocol, same shape as if a real model client sat behind it.
+It’s the same model as Anthropic’s hosted vision API, with no metered per-call cost (the ingestion work is subsumed under the Claude Code subscription), and JSON artifacts on disk you can hand-edit.
+The architecture from Post 4 makes this possible without any special-casing: the rest of the pipeline still talks to a VisionClient Protocol, same shape as if a real model client sat behind it.

 Three Vision-Provider Options